d-buckner/recipes/README.md

 # Recipes

 A self-hosted recipe app.
-Scrape your favourite recipe sites into a local database, then browse and search them from a clean web UI.
+Scrape your favorite recipe sites, then browse and search them from a clean web UI.

 ---